Surgery on Anosov flows using bi-contact geometry: bi-contact surgery on Anosov flows

 Since $\frac{\partial b}{\partial w}>0$ by the contact condition and $\lambda_2'(w)\leq 0$ by the definition of the bump function $\lambda_2$, the inequality is always satisfied if $f'(v)\leq 0$.
 Therefore, the family of $(1,q)$-Dehn surgeries produces bi-contact structures for $q>0$.

 \end{proof}

 The proof of \fullref{bicond} shows that there is a choice of the direction of the twist that strengthens the contact condition of the contact structure transverse to $K$.
 Performing the surgery in the opposite direction may result in a violation of the contact condition.
-An analogous phenomenon emerges in Goodman surgery (see \cite{HaTh}, \cite{FHV2} and \cite{Bar1}) where there are choices of the direction of the shear that weaken the hyperbolicity of the flow.
-The following result shows that there is indeed a strong connection between the Anosovity of the new flows produced by the Legendrian-transverse surgery and contact geometry.
+An analogous phenomenon emerges in Goodman surgery (see \cite{HaTh}, \cite{FHV2} and \cite{Bar1}) where there is a choice of the direction of the shear that weaken the hyperbolicity of the flow.
+The following result shows that there is indeed a strong connection between the Anosovity of the new flows produced by the bi-contact surgery and contact geometry.

-\begin{maintheorem} Let $M$ be a $3$-manifold endowed with an Anosov flow.
+\begin{maintheorem} Let $M$ be a $3$-manifold endowed with a bi-contact structure $(\ker \alpha_-,\ker \alpha_+)$ such that $R_{\alpha_-}\in \ker \alpha_+$ everywhere.
 If the Legendrian-transverse surgery yields a new bi-contact structure it yields an Anosov flow. \end{maintheorem}

 \begin{proof} The proof is a straightforward application of Hoozori criterion of Anosovity.
-Since by construction we have $R_{\tilde{\alpha} _-}\subset \tilde{\xi}_+$ the Reeb vector field $R_{\tilde{\alpha}}$ is dynamically positive everywhere. \end{proof}
+Since by construction we have $R_{\tilde{\alpha} _-}\subset \tilde{\xi}_+$ the Reeb vector field $R_{\tilde{\alpha}}$ is dynamically positive everywhere (\fullref{cond:Anosov}). \end{proof}